tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 no longer drives him to trail heads.

 Meet 3 hunters 1/2 mile before ???
 Pass.
 They barely grunted a greeting.
+They probably thought I was scaring away all of the game.

-Cold and windy at pass.
+Cold and windy at the pass.

 Passed 2 young guys with a dog thru hiking to Durango.
 Started Aug 1.
 Doing in memory of their grandfather who hiked the trail in his 60s